Life at Ellis

 In Middle School, students build upon the foundational skills students learn in Lower School.
 In grade 5, students write, produce, and perform their own production as part of the curriculum.

-The Upper School provides students with three formal performance opportunities throughout the year.
-Students are given the opportunity to perform in a full-length play, a full-length musical, and one show that is chosen, produced and directed by a senior student.
+The Upper School provides students with several formal performance opportunities throughout the year.
+Students are given the opportunity to perform in a full-length play in the fall as well as a full-length musical in the spring.
+Some years also include a shorter production that is chosen, produced and directed by a senior student, or a mini-course at year’s end that is theatre related.
+Students also have the opportunity to choose between several theatre electives over the course of the school year.
 Each of these experiences inspires students to improve the skills they have been working on throughout the course of their theatrical career at Ellis.